Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 ## Get the Tracking Identifier  <a id="gettrackingidentifier"></a>

 Retrieves the Analytics tracking identifier generated for this app/device instance.
-This identifier is an app-specific, unique visitor ID that is generated at the initial launch and is stored and used after the initial launch.The ID is preserved between app upgrades and is removed when the app is uninstalled.
+This identifier is an app-specific, unique visitor ID that is generated at the initial launch and is stored and used after the initial launch.
+The ID is preserved between app upgrades and is removed when the app is uninstalled.

 {% tabs %}
 {% tab title="Android" %}
 ### getTrackingIdentifier

-Retrieves the analytics tracking identifier.
+Retrieves the Analytics tracking identifier.

 #### Syntax